SoftwareAG/cumulocity-agents-netcomm/README.md

 ### FAQ ###

-* Installation of IPK file failed because of signature installation.
+* Installation of IPK file failed because of missing package sigunature.
 How can I fix it?

 There are two ways to fix it.

-1) Disable IPK signature checking on your Netcomm device by going to System > System Configuration > Firmware signature.
+1) Disable IPK signature checking function on your Netcomm device by going to System > System Configuration > Firmware signature.

 2) (**Recommended**) Install a signature key on your Netcomm device and build signed package with the following instruction.